BurntSushi/blog/content/post/transducers.md

 // Get the root node of this FST. let root = fst.root();

-// Print the transitions out of the root node.
+// Print the transitions out of the root node in lexicographic order.
-// outputs "b" followed by "f" for transition in root.transitions() {
+// Outputs "b" followed by "f." for transition in root.transitions() {
     println!("{}", transition.inp as char);
 }